Which goods are covered under CBAM? (Sector breakdown guide)

 Find everything you need to know about importing hydrogen here.

-Keep in mind: This list is set to expand after 2025.
+Keep in mind: This list may expand in 2026.

 The European Commission is considering adding other high-emission goods like certain chemicals, polymers, and more products involving indirect emissions.